 The common pipistrelle consumes thousands of midges every night.

 - Encourage the use of bat boxes to create roost sites.

-2. Support creation of habitat such as woodland or water which is rich in insect life.
+- Promote the protection and creation of well-connected habitat which is rich in insect life.

-Loss of roosts due to renovation of properties without retaining access for bats; decline in insects; negative publicity.
+4. Loss of roosts due to renovation of properties and other man-made structures without retaining access for bats.